aws-samples/aws-modernization-gitops-with-weaveworks/content/60_workshop_6_ml/20_enable_gitops/02_eksctl_enable_repo.md

         --region "$AWS_DEFAULT_REGION"
 ```

-`
-'eksctl enable repo' will install FluxCD and the Helm Operator (with support for Helm v3).
+`eksctl enable repo` will install FluxCD and the Helm Operator (with support for Helm v3).

 When the command finishes, you will be prompted to add Flux's SSH public key to your GitHub repository.